 The School entered into a lease agreement with Carlos Albizu University for its 44,585 square feet building including all ancillary facilities, outdoor areas and other improvements.
-The lease continues through July 31, 2020, as extended, with an option for one additional five-year terms.
-The initial annual rent for the premises during the term through July 31, 2015 is \$900,000.
-In the event that the term of the lease is extended for the first option term (from August 1, 2015 through July 1, 2020) the annual minimum rent during that option term will be \$1,035,000.
-In the event that the term of the lease is extended for the secont option term (from August 1, 2020 through July 31, 2025) the annual minimum rent will be \$1,190,250.
-The lease was subsequently amended on April 1, 2012 and September 1, 2012 for an additional 15,000 and 13,500 square feet, respectively, to continue through the initial term of the lease and any options thereafter.
-The rent for the additional space will be calculated at \$20.00 per square foot.
+The lease continues through July 31, 2020, as extended, with an option for one additional five-year term.
+The annual minimum rent during the current option term is \$1,035,000.
+In the event that the term of the lease is extended for the second option term (from August 1, 2020 through July 31, 2025) the annual minimum rent will be \$1,190,250.
+The lease was subsequently amended on April 1, 2012 and September 1, 2012 for an additional 15,000 and 13,500 square feet, respectively, to continue through the term of the lease.
+The rent for the additional space is calculated at \$20.00 per square foot.

 Lease payments are allocated among School and Doral Academy based on enrollment and usage of facility.
-The allocation used for 2015, was approximately 9% for the School and 91% for the Doral Academy.
+The allocation used for 2017, was approximately 12% for the School and 88% for Doral Academy.